TheFermani71/secure-workflow-verification/README.md

 - unexpected execution paths
 - incorrect API invocations
 - manipulation of computation results
+- execution timing manipulation

-The proposed architecture allows detecting such anomalies by verifying that the execution trace follows the **expected workflow model extracted from the program**.
+The proposed architecture allows detecting such anomalies by verifying:

+- the correctness of the execution sequence
+- the consistency of execution timing

 ---